gvwilson/thirdbit/src/fiction/iffy/index.md

 each time she put weight on her injured knee, but after another fifty rungs they reached the bottom of the shaft.

-She limped out of Ignacio's way and leaned against a rounded wall as he pressed a panel.
+She limped out of Edson's way and leaned against a rounded wall as he pressed a panel.
 Soft white lights came on overhead to reveal a domed roof, four cots, shelves stacked with sealed storage containers, and something that she hoped was a toilet stall.

-Ignacio pulled off his coat,
+Edson pulled off his coat,
 sat on the nearest cot,
 and began to unlace his boots.
 "Make y'self comfortable,"